 We now turn to the estimated earnings effects of fertility using the LPR-IV model described in equation (4) with the outcome of the IVF treatment as the instrumental variable.
-Appendix Figure A2 reports the estimated first stages from equation (4), essentially the difference between the average fertility rates between successful and failed IVF attempts shown in Figure 1.
+Appendix Figure A1 reports the estimated first stages from equation (4), essentially the difference between the average fertility rates between successful and failed IVF attempts shown in Figure 1.
 By construction, the first stage equals 1 nine months after the IVF treatment.
 It then declines over time as alwaystakers realize fertility.
-By the end of the first year, the first stage coefficient is already below 0.8, before stabilizing at 0.2 in the longer run.
-Despite this decline, the estimates are all highly statistically significant: Women who are successful in their first IVF-trial are therefore always more likely to have children than those who failed their first trial.
-The F-statistic never below 500 in the first nine years
+By the end of the first year, the first stage coefficient is al-